danielsobrado/CCDAK-Exam-Questions/Consumer/Questions2.md

 4. In each thread, continuously call `poll()` on the consumer instance to retrieve messages and process them independently.
 5. Implement proper error handling and resource cleanup in each thread to handle exceptions and gracefully shutdown the consumers when necessary.

-By running multiple consumer instances concurrently, you can achieve parallel processing of messages and improve the overall throughput of your application.
+- B. running multiple consumer instances concurrently, you can achieve parallel processing of messages and improve the overall throughput of your application.
 Kafka's consumer group protocol ensures that each partition is assigned to only one consumer within a group, allowing for efficient and balanced distribution of work among the consumer instances.

 It's important to note that when using multiple consumer instances, you should carefully consider the number of instances and the partition assignment strategy to ensure proper load balancing and avoid over-subscribing or under-utilizing the available partitions.